SwiftDG/vouch-signal/README.md

 ## The Solution

-VouchSignal turns every Squad transaction into a financial identity.
+Vouch turns every Squad transaction into a financial identity.

 Every payment a trader receives, every repeat customer who comes back, every consistent day of sales — all of it becomes data that feeds the **Market Reputation Score** (0–1,000).
 When the score crosses thresholds, financial products unlock automatically.
 No applications.
 No paperwork.
 No loan officers.